MORTALITY SALIENCE

 The Unveiling

 The images and interviews from this portion of the project are only available to view in person when a public show is held.
-I made this decision before the realities of a pandemic, when I felt that social media had weakened the art scene.
-Posting this type of work to social media holds little value because viewing a project is a social experience in itself, and these interactions are what ultimately forms the foundation of art community.
-With social distancing guidelines in place, I will not be having public shows for some time, however I have decided to stick with the decision that this portion of my project will not appear in digital scapes.
+This portion of the project will not exist in digital scapes.
 It will be seen and experienced in only physical, tangible, impermanent space.

 If you wish to be a participant, or would like more information on the project, please Contact me!